 Producing the Reports

-For some reason Google decides to ignore my selections when I click on to see the next page of results which has been incredibly frustrating until I worked out the way to save my results while also viewing the next page of results.
 What I do is scroll back up and click the Download and then Download Selected.
 Change the Format if required, click Download and finally Dismiss.
 Save the file to your desktop.
 Now the file is a compressed file that contains the comma delimited file inside.
-Open this file and before going any further, if there are more keywords on the following page on Google Adwords, then I would recommend viewing them now, selecting the keywords you want and when you get to the bottom of the page, save them to another document and copy and paste the results under the results of the original report.
+Open this file and before going any further, if there are more keywords on the following page on Google AdWords, then I would recommend viewing them now, selecting the keywords you want and when you get to the bottom of the page, save them to another document and copy and paste the results under the results of the original report.
 Please let me know if you can find a better way of doing this!

 Customising the Reports